A moderate size fruit tree located in the Upland Garden on the first hill at Guidebook station 46. Newer plants in the Woodland Garden.

 Notes: Eloise Butler did not note this plant on her early census of plants in the original woodland area.
 P. americana is listed on Martha Crone's 1951 inventory of plants in the Garden.
 This census was taken after the upland addition to the Garden was acquired in 1944 and may have been growing there at that time but Martha had also noted in growing in the lower Garden in 1939.
 The plant is native to Minnesota and is found in most counties with the exceptions being mostly in the far north central counties and some in the south where there is little forest growth remaining.
-In the top left photo above, the old tree on the right side of the photo is of sufficient stature that it is listed as a Minneapolis Heritage Tree.
+In the top left photo above, the old tree on the right side of the photo (and on the left side on the last photo above) is of sufficient stature that it is listed as a Minneapolis Heritage Tree.
 (Article - Heritage Trees in the Garden).
 Wild Plum is on the "threatened list" in New Hampshire and Vermont.

 Eloise Butler wrote:

 "From a distance thickets of the thorny, still leafless, Wild Plum now seem covered with snowflakes, the illusion being due to myriads of white blossoms.
 We find the resultant red and yellow, somewhat puckery fruit not unpalatable, if the birds do not forestall us in harvesting it."